webmandesign/demo-content/angelica/readme.md

 - [**WooCommerce**](https://wordpress.org/plugins/woocommerce/) - provides e-commerce functionality.
 - [**WooCommerce Menu Cart**](https://wordpress.org/plugins/woocommerce-menu-bar-cart/) - adds a shopping cart button in the navigation bar.
 - [**WooSidebars**](https://wordpress.org/plugins/woosidebars/) - hides sidebar on certain pages.
+- [**Classic Widgets**](https://wordpress.org/plugins/classic-widgets/) - Restores the previous WordPress widgets settings screens.
+Sidebars and widgets are not going to be used in fully block themes in the future, so if your website still uses sidebars, it is better to use this plugin to enable classic user interface.

 ## Optional plugins